This is your brain on pregnancy. (and postpartum).

 You made it through pregnancy, and you’ve been through lots of changes—your body, your mood, your ability to sleep through the night.
-But did you know that your brain has changed, too?
+But did you know that your brain has changed during pregnancy, too?
 Keep reading to discover how pregnancy affects the brain!

 YOUR BRAIN SHRINKS DURING PREGNANCY